ivandokov/phockup/readme.md

 ### Original filenames
 Organize the files in selected format or using the default year/month/day format but keep original filenames by using the flag `-o | --original-names`.

+### Speed up with multithreading
+Set the argument `-x | --threads=` to speed up the processing time.
+Reasonable numbers go from `2` to `8` threads.
+You should set the number of threads based on the number of cores on your processor.
+Note that using threads increases cpu and disk usage and may impact the performance of other processes.

 ## Development

 ### Running tests